-The majority of the units have electricity and water services connected, although you should make their own enquiries as to the unit's suitability.
+The majority of the units have electricity and water services connected, although you should make your own enquiries as to the unit's suitability.

 Storage outside the property

-External storage is strictly prohibited at each of the estates.
+External storage is strictly banned at each of the estates.

-If you wish to site a rubbish skip on council owned, managed or controlled land you must obtain written permission from the council.
-If your application is successful you will be responsible for all costs involved with hiring, fly-tipping (inside the skip and the surrounding area) and any other problems relating to the skip.
+If you wish to site a rubbish skip on council owned, managed or controlled land you must get written permission from the council.
+If your application is successful you will be responsible for all costs involved with hiring, fly-tipping (inside the skip and the surrounding area) and any other problems about the skip.
 All skips must be lockable and emptied on a regular basis.
-Other types of outside storage containers are not be permitted.
+Other types of outside storage containers are not allowed.

-Action will be taken by the council should a tenant fail to comply with these requirements.
+Action will be taken by the council should a tenant fail to meet with these requirements.

 Although the council is landlord, it is separate and independent from its role as planning authority.
-Whilst the landlord may indicate approval to a particular trade, this does not mean that you have planning permission to commence that trade.
-You are required to make your own enquiries as to the suitability of your business.
+Whilst the landlord may show approval to a particular trade, this does not mean that you have planning permission to begin that trade.
+You need to make your own enquiries as to the suitability of your business.

 End of lease